Ligatum/Lustro/README.md

 # Lustro V1

 Lustro V1 is a 256-bit deterministic, single-pass diffusion engine where transformation parameters are derived dynamically from the evolving state itself.
-Implemented in Rust, it provides a unified API with streaming, batching, and automatic parallel stream dispatch.
+Lustro relies on two complementary mechanisms: ERD generates control parameters through a multi-stage, co-evolving internal state and applies them to the shared state, which then feeds into IDM's next round of the main transformation.
+Implemented in Rust, it provides a unified API with streaming, batching, live-state forking, and automatic parallel stream dispatch.
 The API provides Python and C/C++ extensions.

 The engine is evaluated as a core mechanism for: